Illumina/manta/README.md

 larger caches will improve performance.

 * **I/O** I/O can be roughly approximated as 1.1 reads of the
-input BAM(s) per analysis, with no writes that are significant relative to the BAM size.
+input alignment file per analysis, with no writes that are significant relative to the alignment file size.

 [pyflow_site]:http://illumina.github.io/pyflow
 [PG]:http://www.platinumgenomes.org